 Increased lipid and protein availability

 Lipids and proteins are made available within soil via predation and digestion of soil animals.
-A soil with plenty of thriving fauna will contain higher protein levels, all of which are circulated as those organisms die and degrade, making amino acids available to plants.
+A soil with plenty of thriving fauna will contain higher protein levels, all of which are circulated as those organisms die and degrade, making nitrogen, and amino acids available to plants (yes, plants can uptake intact amino acids, but seem to prefere mineralised N where available).

 Arbuscular mycorrhizal fungi store lipids within their structures within root cells of plants.
-After approximately seven days these structures are closed down and disintegrate within the plant.
-The lipids and proteins from the fungal membranes become available to the plant.
+After approximately seven days these structures are closed down and disintegrate within the plant, and these lipids and proteins from the fungal membranes become available to the plant.

 Improved resilience e.g. to climate change